big city

 Can you sue a bar for injury in Indiana?

 Yes.
-The state of Indiana holds establishments responsible if they serve alcohol to somebody under the legal drinking age or somebody who is visibly intoxicated.
+The state of Indiana holds establishments responsible if they serve alcohol to somebody under the legal drinking age or to somebody who is visibly intoxicated.

 In order to successfully sue a bar for injury, however, you must prove that the bar served alcohol to the person responsible for your injury despite knowing that they were intoxicated.